serenolopezdarwin/apanalysis/README.md

 This repository is intended to accompany our publication, primarily to enhance the reproducibility of our results.
 For more information please refer to:

-Agarwal V, Lopez-Darwin S., Kelley D., Shendure J. [The landscape of alternative polyadenylation in single cells of the developing mouse embryo.](https://www.biorxiv.org/content/10.1101/2021.01.21.427498v2). _bioRxiv_.
+Agarwal* V, Lopez-Darwin* S., Kelley D., Shendure J. [The landscape of alternative polyadenylation in single cells of the developing mouse embryo.](https://www.biorxiv.org/content/10.1101/2021.01.21.427498v2). _bioRxiv_. *Equal contribution.

 This pipeline can be used on sci-rna-seq datasets in BAM format in order to quantify and plot 3'UTR usage at up to single-cell and single-gene resolution.